 Maintenance is an essential follow up to planting.
 On the left members have cut back brambles along an avenue at Affpuddle.
 On the right a work party gathers to remove Tuley tubes and stakes now that trees are well grown.

-We will also consider making grants from our own funds or helping others obtain grants from other organisations for tree planting in Dorset.
+We will also consider making grants from our own funds or help obtain grants from other organisations for tree planting in Dorset.

-If your project meets the following criteria then we may be able to help.
+If your project meets the following criteria we may be able to help.

-Your project site is accessible to the public.
+Your project site is accessible or visible to the public

 You are from a non-profit organisation or community group.

-You have already secured at least 25% of the total project funding from another source.
+You have already secured at least 50% of the total project funds.

-If you have a tree planting project you require support for then us brief details.
+If you have a tree planting project and require support download a Tree Grant Application Form.